Muaath5/website/blog/laravel_aws.md

 ```bash
 sudo apachectl configtest && sudo apachectl restart
 ```

+**Note:** This will be removed after environment restart.
+If you want it to be saved always, use `.ebextensions` configuration files.

 ## Auto fetching from GitHub (Not working)
 1. Create a pipeline